 Just want to earn rewards without worrying about hitting certain categories, spending with certain vendors or plotting how to redeem the best way?
 Check out Capital One’s suite of Spark business cards.

 Some have annual fees, some don’t.
-All of them earn a flat rate of cash back or generic “miles” per dollar that can be redeemed against purchases:
+All of them earn a flat rate of cash back or generic “miles” per dollar or cash back that can be redeemed against purchases:

 - Spark Miles ($59 annual fee): 2 generic miles per dollar